Elly Pittaway BVSc MRCVS – Veterinary Surgeon and Company Director

 Lisa Madden RVN PHC – Practice Manager

 Many years ago (no I’m not telling you how many) I did my Duke of Edinburgh Award service section at Broad Lane.
 I continued volunteering and have been here ever since!
-I progressed from a student nurse, to Head Nurse and on to become Practice Manager.
+I progressed from a student nurse to a Head Nurse, and on to become Practice Manager.

-We have a fantastic team at Broad Lane and being a family run business the atmosphere offers a great place to work and develop.
+We have a fantastic team at Broad Lane and being an independent practice the atmosphere offers a great place to work and develop.
 We have so many lovely clients, and meeting them with their pets guarantees no day is ever the same.

-Outside of work I am busy with my 3 children, 2 talkative guinea pigs called Lara and Oreo and my hubby.
-I love crafting, reading and my greenhouse!
-As a family we enjoy camping and the outdoors.
-We are addicted to American Football; with all 3 children playing competitively for the Coventry Cougars.
+Outside of work I am busy with my family (human and canine).
+I love needlecrafts, reading and my garden!
+As a family we enjoy travelling and spending time in the great outdoors.
+We are addicted to American Football; with all our children playing competitively across the UK and abroad.

 Sarah Kelly RVN PHC – Head Nurse

-I have 3 cats all rescues from the Cats Protection, adopted through strays brought into the surgery.
+I have 2 cats ‘Sasha’ and ‘Fergal’ both rescues from the Cats Protection, adopted through strays brought into the surgery.

 I love working in such a friendly environment, with great colleagues.
 I have a rewarding career, doing a job that I still enjoy.